Meredith Howland: Society life

 In 1892, Howland was included in Ward McAllister's "Four Hundred", purported to be an index of New York's best families, published in The New York Times.
 Conveniently, 400 was the number of people that could fit into Mrs. Astor's ballroom.

 Personal life

 In 1870, Howland was married to Adelaide Torrance (1846–1932), the daughter of Daniel Torrance and Sophia Johnson (née Vanderbilt) Torrance.
 Adelaide's maternal grandfather was Commodore Cornelius Vanderbilt and her paternal grandfather was merchant John Torrance.
 Among her siblings were Marie Torrance (who married John A. Hadden Jr.), and Alfred Torrance (who married Louise Post and then divorced so Louise could marry Frederick W. Vanderbilt).
 The Howlands lived mostly in Paris and Cannes (at the Villa Dubosc), where his wife became known as a prominent hostess (befriending Marcel Proust) and "indefatigable bridgeplayer."

-Howland, who did not have any children, died in Cannes, France on April 4, 1912, and was buried at Woodlawn Cemetery in the Bronx.
+Howland, who did not have any surviving children, died in Cannes, France on April 4, 1912, and was buried at Woodlawn Cemetery in the Bronx.
 After his death, his wife remained in France, where she died in 1932.